project-flotta/flotta-operator/docs/user-guide/running.md

 ---
 **Warning**

-Following step should be done after k4e-device-worker is installed on the edge device
+Following step should be done after flotta-device-worker is installed on the edge device

 ---